-Copyright reform is a never ending saga in Canada.
+Copyright reform is a never ending saga in Canada, to learn more about it, check this copywriting marketing classes.
 Well, saga might be a generous description.
 The current Conservative government is making another attempt right now with Bill C-11.
 Currently it is in committee for review, mainly because reviewing it in parliament makes it obvious how contentious the new bill is and the extent to which it divides individual Canadian’s expectations from the demands of a select few industries.

 Open Media has run several on-line campaigns opposing the draconian clauses that make most of what we do daily with our PVRs, iPods, and other devices totally illegal and punishable by a $5,000 fine per infringement (if a song costs 99c on iTunes why should have to pay $5,000 if I a rip a copy from a CD I already own?!).